English

 At Leverington Primary Academy, we highly value reading as a key life skill, therefore teaching a child to read with confidence is vital and we are dedicated to enabling our pupils to become lifelong readers.
 We believe reading is essential for academic success and therefore implement the following strategies.
 We also aim to promote reading for pleasure and hope to instil this love of reading in all children through the culture of our school.
 Teachers read a variety of high-quality texts to the children on a regular basis.

-Through the systematic teaching of phonics in Reception and Year 1, using Little Wandle Letters and Sounds, we aim for children to become fluent readers by the end of Key Stage 1.
+Through the systematic teaching of phonics in Reception and Year 1, using the Sounds Write scheme, we aim for children to become fluent readers by the end of Key Stage 1.
 Children can then focus on developing fluency and comprehension throughout the school.
 Reading outcomes are assessed at the end of Key Stage 1 and 2, through statutory assessments, however we firmly believe that reading should be encouraged as something children choose to do for pleasure.

 Our whole class reading sessions are based on the core principles of the CUSP curriculum, as with our foundation subjects.
 Each year group have a range of high-quality, core texts that will form the depth study for the academic year.
 These texts represent a promise from the school to every pupil that it is committed to studying throughout a pupil’s school journey.
 These texts have been mapped carefully to ensure a breadth of experiences, authors, texts and themes across Years 1 to 6.
 In addition to these texts, there are core poems that each year group will study in depth.